tqmsh/wxchat/README.md

 This is the **Oliver** repo for **WatAI** — an LLM-based RAG (Retrieval-Augmented Generation) project.

-Oliver is an intelligent assistant to help instructors and students interact with course materials through conversational AI.
+Oliver is an intelligent assistant who helps instructors and students interact with course materials through conversational AI.
 This is a new implementation based on the legacy Oliver project.

-Instructors can upload course content, and Oliver will use a RAG pipeline to generate better, more context-aware answers when students ask questions about their courses.
+Instructors can upload course content, and Oliver will use an RAG pipeline to generate better, more context-aware answers when students ask questions about their courses.

 ## Technology Stack